RuiyangJu/RG-KCR/README.md

   ```

 ## ⑥ Visualization
-* After running `classification.py` to generate the `.json` file, you can visualize the prediction results by mapping them onto the restored document image using the following command:
+* After running the character classification to generate the `.json` file, you can visualize the prediction results by projecting them onto the restored document image using the following command:
   ```
     python visual.py --image path/to/restored_image.jpg --json /path/to/classification_results.json --out ./visutalization.jpg --font_size 64
   ```